 Securing CUI

 How can your organization best secure CUI?
-Start by examining the Cybersecurity Maturity Model Certification (CMMC) which addresses CUI security requirements for all DoD industry partners.
+Start by examining the Cybersecurity Maturity Model Certification (CMMC), which addresses CUI security requirements for all DoD industry partners.
 This model is designed as a guideline to ensure adequate security processes and practices to protect CUI within the networks of all DoD contractors.
-The CMMC contains maturity levels ranging from “basic cybersecurity hygiene” to “advanced progressive”, providing users a hierarchy of security options for CUI.
-Below are the five levels of the CMMC, which provide an excellent beginning guideline for protecting your CUI.
+The CMMC contains maturity levels ranging from “basic cybersecurity hygiene” to “advanced progressive,” providing users with a hierarchy of security options for CUI.
+Below are the five levels of the CMMC, which offer an excellent beginning guideline for protecting your CUI.

-• Level 1 suggests performing basic cyber hygiene practices like installing anti-virus software and regularly changing passwords to safeguard Federal Contract Information (FCI).
+• Level 1 suggests performing basic cyber hygiene practices, such as installing anti-virus software and regularly changing passwords, to safeguard Federal Contract Information (FCI).

 • Level 2 describes an “intermediate level of cyber hygiene” that begins implementing NIST SP 800-171 requirements to secure CUI.

-• Level 4 establishes processes and techniques for addressing “advanced persistent threats” (APT) who bring more sophisticated expertise and resources.
+• Level 4 establishes processes and techniques for addressing “advanced persistent threats” (APT) that bring more sophisticated expertise and resources.

-• Level 5 standardizes and optimizes the processes and techniques for handling APT’s and establishes reviewing and measuring the effectiveness of security practices.
+• Level 5 standardizes and optimizes the processes and techniques for handling APTs and establishes a process for reviewing and measuring the effectiveness of security practices.

-Keep in mind that the first three levels of the CMMC encompass the 110 security requirements specified in NIST SP 800-171.
-The CMMC then goes a bit further with each level, adding processes and practices in addition to those specified in lower levels.
-It also mirrors the NIST SP 800-171 in that it assesses both a company’s implementation of cybersecurity practices and the company’s institutionalization of cybersecurity processes.
+Remember that the first three levels of the CMMC encompass the 110 security requirements specified in NIST SP 800-171.
+The CMMC then goes further with each level, adding processes and practices to those specified in lower levels.
+It also mirrors the NIST SP 800-171 in that it assesses a company’s implementation of cybersecurity practices and institutionalization of cybersecurity processes.

-Despite a history of playing second fiddle to the more glamorous classified ranking, CUI cannot be overlooked today—especially by compliance-conscious companies who are looking to secure federal government contracts.
+Despite a history of playing second fiddle to the more glamorous classified ranking, CUI cannot be overlooked today, especially by compliance-conscious companies looking to secure federal government contracts.

 Legislation has finally caught up with CUI, providing standardized guidelines for assessment and uniform, transparent systems like those outlined in the CUI Program to safeguard and disseminate this information.
 In addition, CMMC regulations have finally tightened the reins, providing the regulatory controls to ensure this unclassified yet potentially sensitive data is handled safely today.